 1.)
 We begin the process by examining the competitive landscape.
 This should include physical location visits to your competitors’ hospitals (COVID permitting), combined with an evaluation of their digital presence.
 Overall, we look at healthcare organizations in your region and nationally to identify potential opportunities and any threats your competitors might pose to patient acquisition.

 2.)
-Next, we schedule in-person site visits to your location(s) and walk through as a customer would (COVID permitting) and look at your existing digital properties to complete a heuristic review.
+Next, we schedule in-person site visits to your location(s).
+We’d walk through as a customer would and look at your existing digital properties to complete a heuristic review.
 Both of these deliverables help us align on the current state, as well as identify challenges and strengths you have.

 3.)
-Thirdly, we carry out stakeholder interviews where we complete a series of one-on-one or group interviews with stakeholders who are the champions of your patients’ experience.
+Thirdly, we carry out stakeholder interviews.
+This is where we complete a series of one-on-one or group interviews with stakeholders, the champions of your patients’ experience.
 We will also interview stakeholders at the strategic level, to ensure we’re considering organizational as well as consumer goals.
-This stage is the most “eye-opening” phase as you and your team will be shocked to see how your various departments differ in opinion, necessity, and overall goals.
+This stage is the most “eye-opening” phase.
+You and your team will be shocked to see how your various departments differ in opinion, necessity, and overall goals.

 4.)
 We then create user archetypes known as personas to help frame discussions and guide recruitment for customer research.
 These patient personas will align with the demographics in your market and include information related to their motivations, needs, and barriers within the healthcare industry.

 5.)
-The above items could take several weeks, or longer, depending on a variety of factors, especially how long lead times are to get interviews and meetings scheduled.
+The above items could take several weeks, or longer.
+It all depends on a variety of factors, especially how long lead times are to get interviews and meetings scheduled.
 But once completed, we start creating hypothetical maps that lay the groundwork for a larger journey map to come.
-In order to create these maps, we will facilitate in-person sessions with internal stakeholders with the goal of building out the different user journey scenarios that would have surfaced in steps 1-3 above.
+In order to create these maps, we will facilitate in-person sessions with internal stakeholders.
+During, the goal is to build out the different user journey scenarios that would have surfaced in steps 1-3 above.
 Again, uncovering additional pain points for the customer as well as helping guide our planning process for customer research.

 6.)
 Next, customer research begins; a combination of web-based surveys and one-on-one or group interviews with customers from your key demographics.
 At this point, we will be testing any hypotheses we’ve made so far and digging deeper into any key consumer actions and behaviors.